Loading...

 UNFORGIVEN

 Unforgiven Cover A great man once said "The past belongs in the past".
 And do you know what?
 He's right you know!
 History is always a subjective thing given the benefit of hindsight.
 Because memories can change direction in the same manner as a tempestuous summer's day breeze.
-Just ask Actor / Director: Clint Eastwood, as well as Gene Hackman, Morgan Freeman, and Richard Harris.
-But only ask them in 1992 and for 131 minutes.
+Just ask the Actor / Director: Clint Eastwood, as well as Gene Hackman, Morgan Freeman, and Richard Harris.
+But please, only in 1992 and for 131 minutes.

 Unforgiven